 Applications will be reviewed on the basis of agency-wide criteria of artistic excellence and artistic merit.
 For the Research Awards programs, artistic excellence and artistic merit can be considered as research excellence and research merit, respectively, as they relate to the bullets below.

-- Is the research plan clear and effective?
-This includes the conceptual framework, research design, sampling techniques, and/or data sources, and the proposed analytical methods, in addition to the relationship of these elements to the proposed research questions.
+Is the research plan clear and effective?
+This includes the conceptual framework, research design, sampling techniques and/or data sources, and the proposed analytical methods, in addition to the relationship of these elements to the proposed research questions.
 This also includes the appropriateness of the research questions to the Research Grants in the Arts program.

 Is there a sufficient evidence base for the research plan?
-This includes evidence that the research plan is informed by a literature review and/or citations of previous work or research (either published or unpublished) that support the conceptual framework and proposed research plan (including the study design and analytical methods).
+This includes evidence that the project is informed by a literature review and/or citations of previous work or research (either published or unpublished) that support the conceptual framework and proposed research plan (including the study design and analytical methods).

 Are the organization, its partners, and project personnel qualified to execute the research plan?
 This includes credentials and past accomplishments in conducting research of the type proposed.
 As appropriate, discussion of planned or actual ethics training on human subjects research protections for relevant personnel, and the project’s Institutional Review Board (IRB) plans and/or status.
 This also includes the appropriateness of the research and/or artistic disciplines represented on the project team.

 Artistic Merit of the Project:

 Does the project have high potential to bridge arts-related research with policy and/or practice in at least one of the following ways: